 Effectiveness: This one is kind of a no-brainer.
 How important is an effective deck to your business?
 What are you using your pitch deck for?
 Will it be helping you to successfully acquire thousands? millions?

-Best of luck with your pitch deck creation and happy pitching!
+Best of luck with your pitch deck creation and your fundraise!